edsky/faithe/README.md

 struct CEntity;

-interface! {
+// Creates a trait that will emulate behavior of virtual functions in C++. interface! {
     trait IEntity {
         0 @ fn get_health() -> u32;
         1 @ fn set_health(new_value: u32);
     }
     impl for CEntity;
+    /*
+    class IEntity {
+        virtual int get_health() = 0;
+        virtual void set_health(int new_value) = 0;
+    };
+    */
 }

-xstruct! {
+// Creates struct with explicitly defined offsets. xstruct! {
     struct CPlayer {
-        0x100 @ health: u32,
+        // health will be availble at offset 0x100 0x100 @ health: u32,
-        0x250 @ stamina: f32
+        // stamina will be availble at offset 0x100 0x250 @ stamina: f32
     }
 }